Connectivity and equilibrium in random games: Introduction

-Graphical games provide a more compact model of large networks of interacting agents, than normal form games, in which the game is described as if it were played on the complete graph.
-Besides the compact description, one of the motivations for the introduction of graphical games is their intuitive affinity with graphical statistical models; indeed, several algorithms for graphical games do have the flavor of algorithms for solving Bayes nets or constraint satisfaction problems \cite{KearnsExact,DBLP:conf/nips/OrtizK02,DBLP:conf/tark/GottlobGS03,ElkindGoldbergGoldbergEC06,DasPapEC06}.
+Graphical games provide a more compact way of representing large networks of interacting agents than normal form games, in which the game is described as if it were played on the complete graph.
+Besides the compact description, one of the motivations for the Introduction of graphical games is their intuitive affinity to graphical statistical models; indeed, several algorithms for graphical games do have the flavor of algorithms for solving Bayes nets or constraint satisfaction problems \mbox{\cite {KearnsExact,DBLPconfnipsOrtizK02,DBLPconftarkGottlobGS03,ElkindGoldbergGoldbergEC06,DasPapEC06}}.

-In the other direction, the notion of a pure Nash equilibrium provides a \emph{new species of constraint satisfaction problems}.
-Notably one in which, for any assignment of strategies (values) to the neighborhood of a player (variable), there is always a strategy (value) for that player which makes the constraint \eqref{eq: equilibrium constraint} corresponding to that player satisfied (i.e. being in best response).
-The reason why it might be hard to satisfy simultaneously the constraints corresponding to all players is the {long range correlations} that may appear between players.
-Indeed, deciding whether a pure Nash equilibrium exists is NP-hard even for very sparse graphical games \cite{DBLP:conf/tark/GottlobGS03}.
+In the other direction, the notion of a PNE provides a \textit{new genre of constraint satisfaction problems}; notably one in which, for any assignment of strategies (values) to the neighborhood of a player (variable), there is always a strategy (value) for that player which makes the constraint (\ref{eq: equilibrium constraint}) corresponding to that player satisfied (i.e., being in best response).
+The reason why it might be hard to satisfy simultaneously the constraints corresponding to all players is the {long-range correlations} that may arise between players.
+Indeed, deciding whether a PNE exists is NP-hard, even for very sparse graphical games \cite {DBLPconftarkGottlobGS03}.

-Viewed as a constraint satisfaction problem, the problem of existence of Nash equilibria poses interesting challenges.
-First, it is easy to see that for natural models as the one described here, the {\em expected number} of Nash equilibria is $1$ for {\em any graph}, while for most other constraint satisfaction problems, the expected number of solution is exponential in the size of the graph with different exponents corresponding to different density parameters.
-Second, unlike most constraint satisfaction problems studied before, the problem of existence of pure Nash equilibria is not a-priori monotone in any sense.
-It is remarkable that given these novel features of the problem it is possible to obtain a result establishing a double phase transition as described below.
+Viewed as a constraint satisfaction problem, the problem of the existence of PNE poses interesting challenges.
+First, for natural random ensembles over payoff tables such as the one adopted in this paper (see Definition~\ref{def:model}), the \textit{expected number} of PNE is $1$ for \textit{any graph} [this is shown for our model in the main body of the paper; see (\ref{eqexpetation})].
+On the contrary, for typical constraint satisfaction problems, the expected number of solutions is exponential in the size of the graph with different exponents corresponding to different density parameters.
+Second, unlike typical constraint satisfaction problems studied before, the existence of PNE is a priori not a monotone property of the connectivity.
+It is surprising that given these novel features of the problem it is possible to obtain a result establishing a double phase transition on the existence of PNE as described below.